Sex differences in education: United States

-A study looking at children born in the 1980s in the United States until their adulthood found that boys with behavioural problems were less likely to complete high school and university than girls with the same behavioural problems.
+A study looking at children born in the 1980s in the United States until their adulthood found that boys with behavioral problems were less likely to complete high school and university than girls with the same behavioral problems.
 Boys had more exposure to negative experiences and peer pressure, and had higher rates of grade repetition.
 Owens, who conducted the study, attributes this to negative stereotypes about boys and says that this may partially explain the gender gap in education.

 Science, technologies, engineering, and mathematics

 In developed countries, women are often underrepresented in science, technologies, engineering, and mathematics (STEM).
-According to the OECD, 71% of men who graduate with a science degree work as professionals in physics, mathematics and engineering, whereas only 43% women work as professionals.
+According to the OECD, 71% of men who graduate with a science degree work as professionals in physics, mathematics, and engineering, whereas only 43% women work as professionals.
 "Fewer than 1 in 3 engineering graduates, and fewer than 1 in 5 computer science graduates are female".

-Regarding the issue of gender and education in the STEM (Science, Technology, Engineering, and Mathematics) field, and how women in STEM have underwhelming sparse numbers in the field which is alarming for policymakers and sociology scientists.
-The authors Stoet and Geary, utilized an international database of student success in the STEM field and mentioned and analyzed how girls performed comparably to boys in various countries in the science field.
+Regarding the issue of gender and education in the STEM field, and how women in STEM have underwhelming sparse numbers in the field which is alarming for policymakers and sociology scientists.
+The authors Stoet and Geary utilized an international database of student success in the STEM field and mentioned and analyzed how girls performed comparably to boys in various countries in the science field.
 Analytically, girl students emerged as more than capable of performing at prominent levels in STEM at a university level.
 Furthermore, the analysis acknowledged how girls performed comparably to boys and higher in multiple countries in specific subjects corresponding to math and science.
 Stoet and Geary mentioned how the relative academic strengths regarding sex differences, and the demand for STEM degrees increased with a rise in gender equality on a national scale in different countries.
 In addition, mediation analysis showed that "life quality pressures in less gender-equal" nations encourage and advocate for women's involvement in STEM education.
 Overall, the author mentions that there is intense pressure for less-gender-equal countries to create a surge in the advocation of women's participation in STEM subjects.